Aplyard/Oled-Clicker/README.md

 A simple counter, implementing an Arduino Nano, a lipo battery & an Oled Display 128x32.
 Made for no absolute reason
+Off course it can be hand-wired, but the enclosoure doesn't have enough space for wire spaghetti

 ---
 ![](https://i.imgur.com/B7iRXys.jpg)